Skip to main content

 Purpose - Use Air Doctor logic while you control every pixel.

-Partners design a custom user interface and rely on Air Doctor business logic through the client back-end SDK.
+Partners design a custom user interface and rely on Air Doctor business logic through the Client SDK.

 The SDK, written in Kotlin, compiles into JavaScript, JVM bytecode, and native iOS binaries.